ProfgLX/Dolphin-Lightguns-Accuracy-Inis/README.md

 # Dolphin crosshair removal (By PiperCalls) (crosshairs are for wimps!)

 To remove crosshairs from the games:
-1. Copy the "Load" folder into the User folder of your Dolphin portable install.
+1. Copy the "Load" folder from "Crosshair removal" into the User folder of your Dolphin portable install.
 2. In Dolphin, click on Graphics, click on the Advanced Tab & under the Utility field select Load Custom Textures box.

 The Crosshairs are completely removed in most of the games, there are a few games that I haven't been able to track down all the Crosshair textures.
 Once I get these tracked down I'll include them in future releases.
 If anyone wants to help track these down, please share.